OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Activate your virtual environment**

-Each time before you want to use openmdao, you need to activate it.
-Activating your virtual environment adds your virtual environment's ``bin`` directory to the front of your system path in the current shell so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.
+Each time before you want to use openmdao, you need to activate its virtual environment.
+Activation adds your virtual environment's ``bin`` directory to the front of your system path in the current shell so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.

 Navigate into the folder that was just created by your install script.